 What can you do with a degree in chemistry?

 Chemists often refer to chemistry as the central science, because chemistry plays a vital role in nearly every other scientific field.
 As a result, a degree in chemistry can prepare students for a wide variety of careers, some of which you may have never considered.
 Below are some of the paths you can take with your chemistry degree, as well as some helpful links to other career resources.
+Learn more about career options on the American Chemical Society College to Careers page.

 The majority of chemists at all levels are hired to work in the chemical industry either as chemists working in the plant or on the bench or as technically knowledgeable people who work in the business side of the company.
 These careers offer a wide variety of paths for both entry and advancement.